Indian Orthopedic Association lays stress on proper first-aid in accidents | Headlines

 - India

 "Most of the deaths (due to accidents) occur due to lack of first medical care in the first golden hour after the accident.
 Many of these lives can be saved by providing proper first-aid immediately after an accident which can very well be provided by any common man or police personnel if they are trained for this," Indian Orthopedic Association said in a release.
 "This link of proper first aid and basic life support immediately after an accident is missing.
-Indian Orthopedic Association has provided training to one lakh students, police personnel and the common man from August 1 to August 7 to make them life saviours," it said.
+Indian Orthopedic Association targets to provide training to one lakh students, police personnel and common man from August 1 to August 7 to make them life saviours, " it said

 With just one per cent of the world's vehicles, India accounts for 11 per cent of the global deaths in road accidents, the highest in the world, according to a report by the World Bank.
 The country accounted for about 4.5 lakh road crashes per annum, in which 1.5 lakh people die.